wlonk/arcadia/rules/introduction.rst

    1811: The revival fails when the revivalist vanishes.

-   1814: Now, the current moment.
+   1814: *Now*.
 In April, Napoleon admits defeat and is banished to Elba.

-   1815: In March, Napoleon escapes Elba and begins the Hundred Days, culminating in June at Waterloo.
+   1815: In March, Napoleon escapes Elba and begins the Hundred Days, culminating in his defeat in June at Waterloo.

    1816: The Year without a Summer.